delpinolisette/jpmorganchase-internship-virtual/README.md

 ### What I did during JPMorgan Chase Virtual Internship:

 Note: This file lists everything I learned and did during the virtual internship.
-To avoid plagarism I can't post my code on a public repo, unfortunately.
+To avoid plagiarism I can't post my code on a public repo, unfortunately.

 ### Task 1
 ---